Neural Parameter Estimation with Incomplete Data: Methodology

+In Algorithm~\ref{alg:neuralEM}, the update \eqref{eqn:EM:MAP} involves neural Bayes estimation based on a set of $m$ completed data vectors.
+A suitable neural-network architecture for these data that ensures scalability with respect to $m$ is DeepSets \citep{Zaheer_2017_Deep_Sets}:

-where $\vec{Z}^{(h)} \in \mathcal{Z}$, $h = 1, \dots, H$, $\vec{\psi}(\cdot; \vec{\gamma}_{\psi})$ is a neural network whose architecture depends on the structure of the data (e.g., a CNN for gridded data), \mbox{$\vec{\phi}(\cdot; \vec{\gamma}_{\phi})$} is a multilayer perceptron, and the neural-network parameters are $\vec{\gamma} = (\vec{\gamma}_{\psi}', \vec{\gamma}_{\phi}')'$.
+where $\vec{Z}^{(j)} \in \mathcal{Z}$ for $j = 1, \dots, m$, $\vec{\psi}(\cdot; \vec{\gamma}_{\psi})$ is a neural network whose architecture depends on the structure of the data, \mbox{$\vec{\phi}(\cdot; \vec{\gamma}_{\phi})$} is an MLP, and the neural-network parameters are $\vec{\gamma} = (\vec{\gamma}_{\psi}^\tp, \vec{\gamma}_{\phi}^\tp)^\tp$.
 The representation \eqref{eqn:DeepSets} has several motivations.
-First, Bayes estimators for conditionally independent data (when conditional on $\vec{\theta}$) are permutation invariant, and estimators constructed from \eqref{eqn:DeepSets} are guaranteed to exhibit this property.
-Second, \eqref{eqn:DeepSets} is a universal approximator for continuously differentiable permutation-invariant functions \citep[e.g.,][]{Wagstaff_2021_universal_approximation_set_functions}; therefore, any Bayes estimator that is a continuously differentiable function of the data can be approximated arbitrarily well by an estimator of the form \eqref{eqn:DeepSets}.
-Third, \eqref{eqn:DeepSets} may be used with any value of $H$.
-See \citet{Sainsbury-Dale_2022_neural_Bayes_estimators} for further details on the use of \eqref{eqn:DeepSets} in the context of neural Bayes estimation and a discussion of the architecture's connection to conventional estimators.
-For an illustration of neural MAP estimation with a simple model, see Figures~\reff{fig:univariate:density}~and~\reffsupp{fig:univariate:boxplot}.
+First, when the data are exchangeable, the MAP estimator is invariant to permutations of the data, and estimators constructed from~\eqref{eqn:DeepSets} are guaranteed to exhibit this property.
+Second, under certain conditions, \eqref{eqn:DeepSets} is a universal approximator for continuously differentiable permutation-invariant functions; therefore, any MAP estimator that is a continuously differentiable function of the data can be approximated arbitrarily well by an estimator of the form \eqref{eqn:DeepSets}.
+Third, \eqref{eqn:DeepSets} may be used with any value of $m$. \citet{Sainsbury-Dale_2022_neural_Bayes_estimators} give further details on the motivation and use of \eqref{eqn:DeepSets} in the general setting of neural Bayes estimation.